WMMS-HD2

-WMMS-HD2 (100.7-2 FM) is a digital subchannel of WMMS, a commercial radio station licensed to Cleveland, Ohio, and features programming from the Black Information Network.
+WMMS-HD2 (100.7-2 FM) is a digital subchannel of WMMS, a commercial radio station licensed to Cleveland, Ohio, and features a sports radio format as "Sports Radio 99.1".
 Owned by iHeartMedia, WMMS-HD2 serves Greater Cleveland and surrounding Northeast Ohio.
-Using the proprietary technology HD Radio for its main digital transmission, WMMS-HD2 is rebroadcast over low-power analog Cleveland translator W256BT (99.1 FM), and streams online via iHeartRadio.
+Using the proprietary technology HD Radio for its main digital transmission, WMMS-HD2 is rebroadcast over low-power analog translator W256BT (99.1 FM), and streams online via iHeartRadio.
 WMMS-HD2's studios are located at the Six Six Eight Building in downtown Cleveland's Gateway District, while the WMMS-HD2 and W256BT transmitters reside in Seven Hills and Parma, respectively.

 History

 On April 25, 2006, iHeartMedia (then known as Clear Channel Communications) announced the launch of several new HD Radio "multicast channels" in various markets across the United States; among these was WMMS-HD2, a digital subchannel of Cleveland rock station WMMS (100.7 FM), with a planned "classic alternative" format.
 As late as February 22, 2007, WMMS-HD2 was still not on the air, but by March 2, 2007, the new channel had gone "live".
 In the beginning, WMMS-HD2 was mostly automated and commercial-free.
 By February 2008, and lasting until at least 2010, WMMS-HD2 broadcast an active rock format under the brand "Nitro"; WMMS.com referred to the programming as "Today's Hard Rock".
 As of July 2011, WMMS-HD2 had reverted to an alternative rock format, this time programmed nationally via Premium Choice; and had also begun serving as a local affiliate for Sixx Sense with Nikki Sixx, a mix of talk and alternative rock syndicated via Premiere Networks.
 As of August 2011, WMMS-HD2 had rebranded as "The Alternative Project".

 On May 23, 2012, WMMS-HD2 began rebroadcasting over low-power Cleveland translator W256BT (99.1 FM) under the brand "99X".
 The move was the latest in a trend made possible by a May 3, 2010, decision by the Federal Communications Commission (FCC).
 Although low-power FM translators in the United States are generally not permitted to originate their own programming, the FCC decision affirmed that translators are free to retransmit the programming of HD Radio digital subchannels – effectively creating new analog "radio stations" on the FM band – and thereby expanding the potential audience of digital-only channels like WMMS-HD2 that require an HD Radio receiver.
 The translator's launch marked the return of alternative rock to the Cleveland radio market for the first time – via an analog signal – since WKRK-FM had dropped the format from its main broadcast in 2011.
 The first song to air over this new rebroadcast was "Gold on the Ceiling" by The Black Keys.
 WMMS program director Bo Matthews (Alex Guitterez) was named the program director for 99X, having been "integral" to its launch.